 Why a seasonal menu saves money

-Ingredient prices fluctuate enormously throughout the year.
+Ingredient prices swing wildly throughout the year.
 Asparagus costs €4 per kilo in May, €18 in December.
-Pumpkin costs €1.50 per kilo in October, €8 in June.
-By adjusting your menu to the seasons, you ride the wave of the lowest prices.
+Pumpkin runs €1.50 per kilo in October, €8 in June.
+By timing your menu with seasons, you catch ingredients at their cheapest points.

 - Asparagus: €4/kg (May) vs €18/kg (December)